zhoujj2013/zhoujj2013.github.com/tutorial/README.md

 # Tutorial for the fresh labmate

-> This material prepare for fresh bioinformatics student.
+> These materials were prepared for fresh bioinformatics students.

 ## Biology